Skip to main content

 1. Drink plenty of water and stay hydrated.

 For example, when I go on long wheelchair pushes or handcycle rides, I bring 2 water bottles (one from my refrigerator and one from my freezer).
-The frozen water bottle starts to melt by the time I finish the first one from the refrigerator.
+The frozen water bottle starts to melt when I finish the first one from the refrigerator.
 On a really hot day, that cold water tastes extra good.
 Plus, it’s a relief to pour over your head, shoulders, etc.

 2. Use a spray bottle to create artificial sweat.